Black Rod: Appointment

 Black Rod is formally appointed by the Crown based on a recruitment search performed by the Clerk of the Parliaments (who is the employer of all House of Lords officials).
-As well as being an officer of the House of Lords, Black Rod is an officer of the Order of the Garter; he (or she) is appointed by letters patent under the Garter Seal.
-Black Rod also acts as Secretary to the Lord Great Chamberlain by virtue of which he or she oversees certain ceremonial arrangements and day-to-day management of the Royal parts of the Palace of Westminster.
-Black Rod also holds the office of Serjeant-at-Arms, to which he or she is separately appointed by letters patent under the Great Seal; it is in this capacity that Black Rod attends upon the Lord Speaker.
+As well as being an officer of the House of Lords, Black Rod is an officer of the Order of the Garter; they are appointed by letters patent under the Garter Seal.
+Black Rod also acts as Secretary to the Lord Great Chamberlain by virtue of which they oversee certain ceremonial arrangements and day-to-day management of the Royal parts of the Palace of Westminster.
+Black Rod also holds the office of Serjeant-at-Arms, to which they are separately appointed by letters patent under the Great Seal; it is in this capacity that Black Rod attends upon the Lord Speaker.
 Black Rod's deputy is the Yeoman Usher of the Black Rod and Deputy Serjeant-at-Arms.

 Since 8 July 2025, the post of Gentleman Usher of the Black Rod has been held by Lieutenant General Edward Davis; he is the first Royal Marine to hold the post.